tjautio/datasciencecoursera/java_notes.md

 * object.length gives the length of the object
 * string.charAt(n); returns the nth character in the string
 * string.indexOf("string"); returns the first index value of the word (note: indexation start from 0), if not exist then -1
+* variables are defined only in the blocks they're defined

 * var++; variable's value can is incrreased by one
 * var--; minus 1